JMRI/JMRI/web/README.txt

 ### Updating Bootstrap
 1. Download current stable release from [Bootstrap](http://getbootstrap.com/getting-started/)
-2. Unzip the contents of that file directly into _/web_.
+2. Unzip the contents of the _dist_ directory in that file directly into _/web_.
 The contents of that file should overwrite the older version of Bootstrap.
 3. As always, test before committing.

 ### Updating jQuery